Chess (musical): 2020 to present

 In 2025 the Stadttheater Baden near Vienna, Austria staged Chess featuring Drew Sarich as Frederick Trumper, Mark Seibert as Anatoly, Femke Soetenga as Florence, and Ann Mandrella as Svetlana.
 It was directed by Andreas Gergen.
 In the fall of 2025, Det Ny Teater staged the musical, featuring Thomas Høj Falkenberg as Anatoly, Xenia Lach-Nielsen as Florence, Anders Gjesing as Freddie, Søren Bech-Madsen as Molokov, Frederikke Vedel as Svetlana, Simon Nøiers as the Arbiter, and Jon Lange as Walter.
-The production is set to run from September to December 2025.